paulscherrerinstitute/sf_daq_buffer/sf-buffer/README.md

 // FILE_MOD = 1000
 int data_file = (pulse_id % FILE_MOD) * FILE_MOD;
 ```

+The data_folder and data_file folders are named as the first pulse_id that
+should be stored inside them.

 FOLDER_MOD == 100000 means that each data_folder will contain data for 100000
 pulses, while FILE_MOD == 1000 means that each file inside the data_folder